 All students must take medieval language classes, chosen from a range that may include (Medieval) Latin; Old English; Old Norse; Old French; Old Occitan; Old High German; Middle High German; Old Irish; Middle Welsh; (Byzantine) Greek.
-Please note that not all language options will be available every year.
+Please note that not all language options will be available every year; the majority of students will choose Latin.
 Language teaching will be provided by Faculty Members and Language Instructors from around the University.
 Please note that teaching norms, modes of delivery and assessment will vary according to the existing arrangements of participating faculties; students should not therefore expect absolute uniformity across faculties.
+In many cases there will be inclass or end-of-course tests, and the class teacher will report to the Board of Examiners on attendance, participation, and performance at the end of the academic year.
+'Satisfactory participation' will constitute a pass in a language class.